 Children are born creative.
 We all know that.
 Give any three or four-year-old some paint, an empty room, and leave him for a minute.
 You would be surprised at all the modern art adorning the walls in less than 15 minutes.
-However, these pint-sized cuties need a little guidance to channel all that creativity into something productive, and that’s when we, step in.
-Creative development in preschoolers is all about nurturing their strange imagination and promoting essential social, mental, and physical development skills.
+However, these pint-sized cuties need a little guidance to channel all that creativity into something productive, and that’s when we, step in. creative activities for kids is all about nurturing their imagination and promoting essential mental and physical development.
 Well, does that sound too complicated?
 Fear not!

-We know in 2020, many schools closed and kids stuck at home during the COVID-19 situation, for months on end.
-Finding new, creative, and preschool activity ideas at home are not only challenging but also seems downright impossible.
-On top of that, some of you would be juggling working from home with caring for your children.
-Although a search for” art activities on Pinterest and Google will give you thousands of results for fancy arts and crafts projects.
-We have put together a list of new creative activities for preschoolers that are as easy as making them eat chocolates or cookies and are sure to boost their creative genius too.
+Finding new, creative activities for kids at home are not only challenging but also seems downright impossible.
+On top of that, some parents juggle working from home with caring for their children.
+We have put together a list of new creative activities for kids in preschools that are as easy as making them eat chocolates and are sure to boost their creative genius.

 As any mother would know, it is hard to keep our little ones occupied for a long time.
 Children usually have a notoriously small attention span, making it difficult for us to breathe in peace.
-So, why not have some engaging and creative activities lined up for preschoolers so that we as parents can crave some time to ourselves and equally improve our children’s creativity development at the same time?
-So let’ ss start!
+So, why not have some engaging and creative activities for kids lined up for preschoolers so that we as parents can have some time to ourselves?
+So let’s start!

 With just a few paper plates, dried beans, stapler, markers, glitter, glue, stickers, and other embellishments, teaching how to make tambourines and other musical instruments to our tiny tots is super fun!
-And what excites most of the parents like us is that: It can be made from basic materials.
-Our children would enjoy the musical instrument crafted from their own artistic hands!
-So, if you are in search of any creative activities for your preschoolers, this is it!
+And what excites us is that it can be made from basic materials.
+Children will enjoy a musical instrument crafted from their own artistic hands!
+So, if you are in search of any creative activities for kids, this is it!

-- Tearing and pasting- the most favorite creative activity for pre-schoolers
+Tearing and pasting- the most favourite creative activities for kids

-Our children just love tearing papers!
-Even though it’s annoying for all of us.
-We are left with no other options to keep them occupied while doing the household chores.
+Our children just love tearing papers, even though it’s annoying for most parents.
 So it’s not a bad idea to put this not-so-exciting hobby of theirs to some fair use.
 On days they really feel the itch to tear some paper, we should surprise them with tissue papers of different colours to tear.
 Offer them some glue and a sheet of paper with some object drawn on it.
 Now ask them to paste those torn pieces onto that object using their imagination and creativity.
 For example, if we draw a giant apple with a leaf on top, we need to give our munchkin one red and one green coloured tissue paper for him to tear and paste in the picture.

-Besides being extremely satisfying and fun for them, these tearing and pasting activities are a great way by which we can help them develop their fine motor skills too.
+Besides being extremely satisfying and fun for them, these tearing and pasting creative activities for kids are a great way to help them develop their fine motor skills.

-Making of Slime-the most satisfying creative activities for many of the preschoolers
+Making of Slime – satisfying creative activities for kids

-While there are several recipes out there, this is the most favorite recipe for preschoolers.
+While there are several recipes out there, this is the most favourite recipe for creative activities for kids.
 It requires three ingredients: glue, contact lens solution, and baking soda.
-That ‘ss it!
+That’s it!
 To make slime, all we need to do is mix one 6-ounce bottle of glue with ½ teaspoon baking soda and 4 – 5 tablespoons of contact lens solution.
-We will then mix a spoon or popsicle stick to stir the slime until it starts to thicken.
-Once it forms into a blob, we will use our hands to mix and knead it.
+Then mix a spoon or popsicle stick to stir the slime until it starts to thicken.
+Once it forms into a blob, use your hands to mix and knead it.
 The slime will eventually harden to the point where it moves as one unit.
-For additional fun, we can add in food coloring or glitter.
+For additional fun, add in food colouring or glitter.

 It’s normal for children to feel stressed out as they are stuck at home for several months due to such lockdown.
 But hey, hold on!
 A happiness box is a great resource and is sure to ease out their stress, anxiety, or fear.
 Decorating an old shoebox with bright colours, smiley faces, suns, and other happy things will do wonders.
 After completing the decoration outside, we can fill the box with things that make our child happy.
 Be it their favourite book, a photo that would make them smile, their favourite jokes, pieces of candy, or a letter from a loved one- we can plan it all!

-These are a few of the most creative preschool activity ideas that are engaging and are sure to boost up our tot’s energy every day.
-What’s essential for us is giving them the required space and time to be creative and let them take the lead.
-Whether it’s gloomy, or a bright sunny morning, we can choose any one of these simple art activities for our preschoolers at any point in time.
+These are a few of the most creative activities for kids that are engaging and are sure to boost up their energy every day.
+What’s essential is giving them the required space and time to be creative and take the lead.
+Whether it’s gloomy, or a bright sunny morning, choose any one of these creative activities for kids.
 All we need to remember is that creative activities are not just airy-fairy feel-good things – they help our child develop intellectually, physically and socially.
 So, it’s better to loiter around the garden or park rather than just being confined or restricted to the home.
-Does your little one show interest in craft activities?
-Bingo!
-Get him craft kits and see how he enjoys it.

-The activities in the craft kits will not only help your child nurture his talents but will also help him engage for a long time.
-And if you feel these ideas are not sufficient for your tot and are looking for a box full of activities that will not just keep your little one busy but also will provide hours of learning through fun and play, then check out more creative DIY activities.
+And if you feel these ideas are not sufficient and are looking for creative activities for kids that will not just keep your little one busy but also provide hours of learning through fun and play, then check out more creative DIY activities on our blog.
 There are several options to choose from…and you have got so much time!
-After all, no den is too big or small.